 George Hardy was a member of Workman Arts from 2008-2016.
 He was an improviser, photographer, musician, ‘techie’ and an enthusiastic member of the Workman Arts community as well as a cherished employee.

 This scholarship was established in honour of George through the generous contributions from George’s son Trystan Hardy and George’s sister Lynn Hardy.

 This annual scholarship provides one Workman Arts member with tuition money (up to $1000 per year) to attend additional artistic training outside of Workman Arts training courses.

 To be eligible, the Workman Arts member must be nominated by a Workman Arts member, staff member or instructor as someone who greatly contributes to the Workman Arts community at large and who would like to expand their artistic training.

 Tuition costs may cover additional courses at local artist-run centres, art schools or studios, special workshops or intensives and/or taking regular workshops with a teacher or experienced artist.

 Email Cara Spooner with the name of the member you are nominating and 100 words (maximum) about how they contribute to the Workman Arts community.

-Each selected scholarship recipient will be expected to teach a workshop or seminar for others at Workman Arts when their additional training commences (under a separate paid contract).
+Each selected scholarship recipient will have the option to teach a workshop or seminar for others at Workman Arts.
 The workshop can include aspects learned as part of the scholarship or other artistic elements if the skills and techniques are still new and in development.